I haven’t been out antiquing as much as I used to, but I have two recent finds that I think the bloggers will enjoy.

 Bottom line, I bought both pieces because I liked the design, condition and color, and was comfortable with the price.
 I passed on another pitcher in a different Ventura antique mall on the same day as the piece was over $100, and the condition of the piece did not warrant that price.

-Excellent decision to moderate the comments; Good luck in your career, and I hope you continue with the blog.
+Excellent decision to moderate the comments; I was so tired of all the vitriol spewed by Rita and others.
+Good luck in your career, and I hope you continue with the blog.